influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/introduction/getting-started/_index.md

 Flux structures all data in tables.
 When data is streamed from data sources, Flux formats it as annotated comma-separated values (CSV), representing tables.
 Functions then manipulate or process them and output new tables.
+This makes it easy to chain together functions to build sophisticated queries.

 #### Group keys
 Every table has a **group key** which describes the contents of the table.